 - No project management or GPS tools

-Controlio is an inexpensive employee management software that offers a great range of features for employee monitoring, rivaling even Teramind and InterGuard.
-We especially like its alert and warning system because it can even alert the violator.
-This makes it great for the immediate enforcement of rules and helping employees police themselves.
-However, it does fall short on project management tools, like those found in Hubstaff and ActivTrak.
-Thus, we recommend it for budget-minded companies concerned not only with productivity but protecting intellectual property too.
+Controlio is an inexpensive employee tracking software that offers a great range of features for staff monitoring, rivaling even Teramind and InterGuard.
+We especially like its alert and warning system because it can even notify the violator.
+While its starter plan is slightly pricier than Hubstaff ($7.99 vs $7 per user monthly), its security features are more robust.
+This makes it an ideal choice for budget-minded companies concerned with tracking worker productivity, preventing security breaches, and protecting intellectual property.

 Controlio scored 3.78 out of 5 in our evaluation, primarily because it lacks a free plan, custom report creation, and some project management and GPS tools.
 However, it scored very well for security monitoring features and ease of use.
 It’s well regarded by users, with an average user review score of 4.9 (over multiple third-party user review sites), which was the highest of those on our list.